 -

-5 / 5 – Excellent: Fabric handles frequent spills, pet hair, and regular spot cleaning with minimal effort.
+5 / 5 – Excellent: Fabric handles frequent spills, pet hair, and routine spot cleaning with very little effort.
 Stains lift quickly, the surface stays comfortable, and cleaning does not leave visible marks or residue.

 -

 4 / 5 – Very Good: Fabric cleans up well under most real-world messes.
-Some tough stains may need extra work, yet the sofa still feels low-stress overall.
+Tougher stains may need more time, but the sofa still feels low-stress to own.

 -